 The king salmon is also one of the most important sport fish on the Pacific coast.
 It is the largest Pacific salmon, commonly exceeding 30 pounds.
-The 126-pound King salmon taken commercially in 1949 is the largest on record.
-The largest sport caught King salmon was a 97-pound fish taken in the Kenai River in 1986.
+A 126-pound King salmon taken commercially in 1949 is still the largest on record and the largest sport caught King salmon was a 97-pound fish taken in the Kenai River in 1986.

 Like all species of Pacific salmon, king salmon are anadromous.
 They begin life in fresh water, spend part of their life in the ocean, and then return spawn in the stream system where their life began.
 Chinook salmon may become sexually mature from their second through seventh year, this makes the size range of any spawning run of fish have a large size range.
 A 4 year-old will probably weigh less than 8 pounds, while a 7-year-old may exceed 50 pounds.
 The fish we catch in Seward range from 10 to over 50 pounds.
 Salmon grow rapidly in the saltwater and can gain up to a pound a week during the summer season.

-Kings are wiley and can be finicky until they get ready to feed.
+Kings are wily and can be finicky until they get ready to feed.
 When that time comes, it can get fast and exciting.
-We have found the most productive method of catching the kings is trolling using downriggers.
-Both our boats are equipped with four electric downriggers and custom tackle built for exactly this kind of fishing.
+We have found the most productive method of catching the kings is trolling using down-riggers.
+Both our boats are equipped with four electric down-riggers and custom tackle built for exactly this kind of fishing.

 On our full day fishing charters, we typically troll near the coastline of the many islands that lie within 20 miles of Seward.
 We often catch other species of salmon when trolling for kings.
 Silver salmon in the fall and Keta and sockeye salmon in the spring.
 Rockfish and lingcod are also caught as well as an occasional halibut.